-Austin is a protector, and his practice is focused on protecting the rights of the accused.
+Austin is a protector, and he is focused on protecting the rights of the accused.
 He found his passion for aggressively defending criminal defendants while in law school – where he tried his first jury trial.
 He also graduated near the top of his class with high honors and was a member of Drake Law Review.

-Austin recognizes client’s come to our office in the most stressful or low parts of their lives.
+Austin recognizes clients come to our office in the most stressful or low parts of their lives.
 He provides clients with the necessary confidence and loyalty to endure what can be a long, emotional, and trying time.

 While Austin’s focus is criminal defense – both trials and appeals, he is accepting general civil litigation and family law matters on a case-by-case basis.